Guide to Norwegian Cruise Line Ships By Age (2024)

 Guide to Norwegian Cruise Line Ship Classes

 Norwegian Escape bears many similarities to the Breakaway Class, while the remaining three ships are all very similar.
 Of note, Norwegian Joy was originally designed for the Chinese market but refurbished and transferred to the American market in 2019.
+The ship was renovated again in early 2024.

-One of our favorite features of this class of ship is the Waterfront.
+One of our favorite features of this class of ship is The Waterfront.
 This mid-level promenade deck features a variety of restaurants, bars and lounges, and other shopping and entertainment venues.

 Some of our favorite bars include the District Brewhouse and the Sugarcane Mojito Bar.
-Newer specialty restaurant offerings on these ships include Q Texas Smokehouse, the Food Republic, and the Italian Onda by Scarpetta on Norwegian Encore.
+Newer specialty restaurant offerings on these ships include Q Texas Smokehouse, Food Republic, and the Italian Onda by Scarpetta on Norwegian Encore.

 Most Thrilling Things to Do on a Cruise Ship!